 Organic peroxides must be protected from direct sunlight and all other sources of heat.

 Specific attention should be given to

 Cooled storage rooms should be provided with at least two independent temperature alarms.
 An alarm is recommended when the storage temperature is exceeded by 5⁰C.
 If this is the case the store should be inspected.
-The temperature alarm should incorporate a delay device to allow for intermittent short temperature increase which result from inspection, loading and unloading.
+The temperature alarm should incorporate a delay device to allow for intermittent short temperature increase which results from inspection, loading and unloading.
 Any possibility of alarm de-activation should be countered with an automatic alarm re-activation.

 Non-cooled storage rooms should be provided with an alarm set at the emergency temperature but not higher than 45⁰C. it is important that a signal from the mentioned alarm system should not escape notice at any time including nights, weekends, etc. and that appropriately trained personnel are alerted.
-There should be dual power supply for the alarm system.
+There should be a dual power supply for the alarm system.

 Drainage systems should not be in direct contact with the site sewer system to allow control of the peroxide.
 Fire fighting water can carry burning peroxide with it as it drains away.
-Observe local regulations with respect to containment of fire fighting water.
+Observe local regulations with respect to the containment of fire fighting water.

-A storage building should be adequately provided with lightening protection.
+A storage building should be adequately provided with lightning protection.
 The colour of the store externally should be light in colour.
 Construction materials should be compatible with organic peroxides or coated to prevent contamination.

 Ventilation openings should be covered with grilles and be at least 1% of the walled area.

 Placement of organic peroxide stores with respect to essential equipment or services, buildings, roadways, waterways etc. must be considered.
 There is no definitive distance stated but typically a distance of 10m for the storage of 1 ton and 20m for the storage of 20 ton of organic peroxide.
 Local regulations must also be considered.